Why You Can’t Stop Overthinking, Even When Life Feels Fine

 Why Overthinking is Common in Asian Canadian and Immigrant Family Contexts

 This is where we want to be careful not to stereotype the experiences of “Asians.”
 There are many reasons why the Asian diaspora is not “allowed to” express their emotions.
 The narrative that “Asian cultures stigmatize mental health” is steeped in racism.
+If you want to explore the relationship between Asian mental health stigma and racism, I write about it here: Asian Mental Health Stigma and Racism.

 A lot of it comes down to survival.
 When our parents and grandparents have struggled to survive, “feeling their emotions” is not a luxury they have.
 And if they never learned to experience and understand their emotions, then they won’t know how to teach their own children how to understand, express, and accept their emotions.